mariomazzaferro/cryptoPrompts/README.md

 - Secure creative content from censorship.
 - Stimulate colaborative writing.

-Crypto Prompts seeks no profit, everything you pay in this platform is spent exclusively on blockchain fees and Prompt token trades.
-This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here, you can write whatever you want.
+Crypto Prompts seeks no profit; everything you pay on this platform is spent exclusively on blockchain fees and Prompt token trades.
+This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here; you can write whatever you want.
 There can be question prompts, making the branching dynamic similar to Quora.
 There can be discussion prompts, tilting it more towards Twitter's dynamic.
 There are endless possibilities for new prompts, it's impossible to guess all of them now, the best way to predict the future is by writing it.

 ## User Workflow